Meal Prep: 7 Tips for Beginners

 The simplest tip first: start cooking bigger portions!
 Having sweet potato curry on Sunday?
 Make two or three extra servings; that way you already have tomorrow’s lunch – without any additional effort.

 Additionally, cook your sides like quinoa or pasta ahead of time.
 You can store any leftovers in the fridge and use them the next day in a salad, for instance.

 Always have enough containers in the house for storage and transportation, but keep your hands off plastic.
 Look for environmentally friendly (or BPA-free) alternatives instead.
 Glass bottles are good for transporting smoothies, jars are great for overnight oats with fruit or nuts and stainless steel cans are good for salads or curries.

 3. Smoothie to go

-Smoothies are ideal for losing weight: They only take minutes to prepare and can replace one of your daily meals.
+Did you oversleep and now you’re running late?
+A smoothie only takes minutes to prepare and can replace one of your daily meals.
 Cut up some fruit and vegetables, divide them into meal-sized portions and freeze them if you want.
 This allows you to store them for a long time without losing their valuable vitamins and minerals.
 Just mix the ingredients together in the morning and your healthy breakfast is ready in no time!

 4. Hard-boiled eggs from the oven